 The Wick Heritage Centre is a local history museum which presents the story of the town.
 It houses a Kipper kiln, a cooperage, Harbour scene, a restored fisherman’s house, art gallery, the famous Johnston collection of photographs of 115 years history and a working lighthouse.

-Strathnaver Museum Just a short walk from the white sandy beach at Farr Bay you will find a hidden gem of a Museum housed in the former parish church of St Columba.
+*Strathnaver Museum is currently closed for exciting refurbishment until Spring 2023 but museum volunteers will be running a tourism information service and gift shop service at Bettyhill Tourist Information Centre, Monday-Friday 11am-3pm* Just a short walk from the white sandy beach at Farr Bay you will find a hidden gem of a Museum housed in the former parish church of St Columba.
 Laid out within its unassuming walls is a treasure trove of unusual objects and gripping stories all presented by a friendly, enthusiastic and knowledgeable volunteer staff.

 Timespan is an award-winning museum and cultural development organisation which provides a unique experience for locals and visitors alike.
 Rooted in the village of Helmsdale, Timespan explores the history, heritage and landscape of its distinctive, rural location.

 Royal Dornoch is spellbinding and many golfers from all over the world make the pilgrimage to this natural links at some point in their lives.
-The 6700-yard 18-hole par 70 links was ranked No.1 in Scotland, No.2 in GB&I and No. 6 in the World rankings of the best 100 courses by Golf Digest magazine in January 2014.
+The 6700-yard 18-hole par 70 links was ranked No.4 in the World rankings of the best 100 courses by Golf Digest magazine in January 2020.